What we do in Key Stage 3

 Key stage 3 students have two lessons per week in the Computing and Business department.
 The students move around the department on a cycle, spending two half-terms doing Computing and one in Enterprise.
 They work on a variety of software to learn about standard business software, web authoring, mobile application design and programming.

 This course gives a general grounding in computing, including an understanding of computer systems, the principles of programming, and the solving of problems.
-This course benefits the students in the following ways; Provides excellent preparation for higher study and employment in Computer Science, and develops critical thinking, analysis and problem-solving skills through the study of computer programming.
+This course benefits the students because it provides excellent preparation for higher study and employment in Computer Science and develops critical thinking, analysis and problem-solving skills through the study of computer programming.
 Students are required to complete three units of work.
 The examined unit consists of 40% of the course and 60% consists of coursework.

 The course consists of three units.
 Unit 1 is based on setting up a business, unit 2 growing a business and unit 3 is a controlled assessment.
-The course benefits the students in the following ways; encourages entrepreneurial skills, financial management, marketing skills and an understanding of how businesses are built.
+The course benefits the students because it encourages entrepreneurial skills, financial management, marketing skills and an understanding of how businesses are built.
 The examined unit consists of 75% of the course and 25% consists of coursework.

 The course consists of four units.
-Unit 1 is based on setting up a business, unit 2 is a finance exam, the second two units are optional depending on the class interests some examples are human resources, marketing and ICT in business.
+Unit 1 is based on setting up a business and unit 2 is a finance exam.
+The second two units are optional depending on the interests of the students: some examples are human resources, marketing and ICT in business.
 The examined unit consists of 25% of the course and 75% consists of coursework.

 Students are assessed in Computing and Business at the end of every half term.
 Computing is assessed through a programming task or a written examination.
 Business is assessed through multiple-choice examinations or written examinations.

 Mr Tyler, Head of Computing